 - Perth Cup Hopefuls Face Off In 2022 Ted Van Heemst Stakes Final Field

-The 2013-2014 Perth Summer Racing Carnival is held at Ascot Racecourse in Perth, Western Australia.
-It runs from late October to early January and incorporates no less than ten action packed race meetings.
+The 2019-20 Perth Summer Racing Carnival is held at Ascot Racecourse in Perth, Western Australia.
+It runs from late October to early January and incorporates a host of race meetings.
 Three days of the Perth Summer Racing Carnival, which is also known as the Ascot Summer Carnival, are part of the Festival Of Perth Racing, which features the biggest races hosted during the summer season at Ascot.

 Festival of Perth Racing

 The annual Festival of Perth Racing incorporates some of the biggest race days of the Summer Racing Carnival at Ascot Racecourse.
-The first day of the festival features the Railway Stakes Day and Winterbottom Stakes Day and the final day is the Kingston Town Classic Day.
+The first day of the festival is Railway Stakes Day, the second is Winterbottom Stakes Day and the final day is Kingston Town Classic Day.

 Perth Summer Racing Carnival Days

 Asian Beau Stakes Day, held in late October or early November, features two main races:

 Lee Steere Stakes Day

 Held in early November around the second Saturday of the month this race meeting is headlined by the: